adpllc/marketplace-sample-payloads/wfn/payroll/payroll-instructions/v1/postman-collection/readme.md

 This call will provide the values that are supported for the request payloads and will assist you in building the payload for the API.

+### Happy Path - 200 Requests

+Get Payroll instruction - This request will fetch all the active deductions for an worker.
+General Deduction start - This request will add a deduction for an worker.
+General Deduction change - This request will update the effective date or amount of an deduction.
+General Deduction stop - This request will stop the deduction for an worker.

+### Error Requests - 400 Series Requests

+1. Invalid effective date - In the request payload passing a invalid effective date.
+2. Invalid Item Id - In the request payload passing invalid item id.
+3. Invalid Payroll File Number - In the request payload passing invalid payroll file number.
+4. Invalid Payroll Agreement ID - In the request payload passing invalid agreement ID.

 There is more help available for you, you can read [Make Your First API Call Using Postman](https://developers.adp.com/services/elasticsearch/articles/general/a20954ea9cb1ee5210dab5d9b3a3e5fc56f27953/doc/MakeYourFirstAPICallUsingPostman.pdf) and start your api journey.